How to Build a Bat House

 Measure and mark where you need to cut the wood according to the plan.
 Clamp it down to a sturdy spot for safety.
 You cannot safely hold the wood and the circular saw.
 Adjust the blade to the correct depth depending on the width of your wood.
 It takes only five cuts.
 Don't forget your safety glasses.

-At this point, I took the wood and laid it together to get a sense of how this was going to look.
+At this point, you can even take the wood and lay it together to get a sense of how it will look.
 You'll see that the bottom piece is the biggest.
-The 1X2 inch pieces form the sides of the bat house and then there are two smaller pieces of plywood on top.
+The 1x2 inch pieces form the sides of the bat house and then there are two smaller pieces of plywood on top.
 The gap between those two is a ventilation slot.

-This was the most difficult part of making the bat house, but it's the most important.
+This may be the most difficult part of making the bat house, but it's the most important.
 The goal is take the plywood, which is very smooth, and roughen it up to provide places for the bat to crawl up into the house.
-The instructions said that you can do this by cutting grooves into the wood.
-If you are going to use plastic mesh to help the bats climb inside your bat house, now is the time when you would staple it on.
-Make sure it hangs all the way down to the "landing pad" area so bats have something to grab on to.
+You can do this by cutting grooves into the wood.
+If you are going to use plastic mesh to help the bats climb inside your bat house, now is the time when you will staple it on.
+Make sure it hangs all the way down to the "landing pad" area, so bats have something to grab onto.

 When it came time to cut the grooves, what I found challenging was that I didn't know what type of tool to use.

-Since at first I was shy about using the circular saw, I tried to use a hand saw.
+At first, I was shy about using the circular saw, so I tried to use a hand saw.
 After 30 minutes and only three grooves, I realized I would have to rely on technology.

 Once I had cut grooves over the whole backboard with the circular saw, I took my hand saw and deepened some of the grooves.
 I did this because I was not sure if the circular saw went deeply enough and also to roughen it up even further.